docker/compose/README.md

 Punctual, lightweight development environments using Docker.

 Fig is a tool for defining and running isolated application environments.
-It uses simple, version-controllable YAML configuration files that look something like this:
+You define the services which comprise your app in a simple, version-controllable YAML configuration file that looks like this:

 ```yaml
 web: